Tresor-ilunga/Tresor-ilunga/README.md

 # Hi, I'm Trésor ILUNGA! 👋

-Passionate about automation and growth marketing, I contribute to the strategy of Adversenet, a company dedicated to creating autonomous solutions for businesses looking to grow their business.
+Passionate about automation and growth marketing, I contribute to the strategy of Tim Digital, a company dedicated to creating autonomous solutions for businesses looking to grow their business.
 It provides on-demand automation expertise to deliver customized digital solutions tailored to your specific needs.

 Mission : Providing customized digital solutions to improve performance, accelerate growth, and maximize the impact of companies in their market.